wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 ### Setup part 3 - config.json, models and migrations:

 In sublime we should now see a bunch of new folders.
 We now have config, migrations and models.
 This was created for us when we ran `sqlize init`.
 Let's start in the config folder and open up the config.json file.
 This file contains information about the database we are using as well as how to connect.
-We have three settings, one for development (what we will use now), test(for testing our code), and production(when we deploy our code on AWS/Heroku).
+We have three settings, one for development (what we will use now), test(for testing our code), and production(when we deploy our app on AWS/Heroku).
 Let's change the config.json so it looks like this (we will not be using the test or production environments, so just ignore those for now - all that matters is "development").

 ```
 {